Injection moulding: Process troubleshooting

 Like all industrial processes, injection molding can produce flawed parts, even in toys.
 In the field of injection moulding, troubleshooting is often performed by examining defective parts for specific defects and addressing these defects with the design of the mould or the characteristics of the process itself.
 Trials are often performed before full production runs in an effort to predict defects and determine the appropriate specifications to use in the injection process.

 When filling a new or unfamiliar mould for the first time, where shot size for that mould is unknown, a technician/tool setter may perform a trial run before a full production run.
 They start with a small shot weight and fills gradually until the mould is 95 to 99% full.
 Once they achieve this, they apply a small amount of holding pressure and increase holding time until gate freeze off (solidification time) has occurred.
-Gate freeze off time can be determined by increasing the hold time, and then weighing the part.
-When the weight of the part does not change, the gate has frozen and no more material is injected into the part.
-Gate solidification time is important, as this determines cycle time and the quality and consistency of the product, which itself is an important issue in the economics of the production process.
+To determine the gate freeze-off time, gradually increase the hold time and weigh the resulting part.
+Once the part's weight stops changing, the gate has fully solidified, preventing any additional material from entering.
+Gate solidification time is critical because it dictates your overall cycle time, product quality, and dimensional consistency, which itself is an important issue in the economics of the production process.
 Holding pressure is increased until the parts are free of sinks and part weight has been achieved.